martgra/python_template/README.md

 ## Linting 🔎

+### Autoformatting in VSCode

 ### Linting in VSCode

 VSCode support the python language with really good intellisense support through the Python extension(s).
 Lately there have also been created extensions for the most popular linters.
-These can also be used by installing them in the environment (we will in fact do both).
+These can also be used by installing them in the Python environment (we will in fact do both).

 For an enhanced coding experience: